MGitrov/TFVC-to-Git/README.md

  ``` bash
   git log
   ```
-**3.3.** Add the Azure DevOps Git repository as a remote using the following command:
+**4.3.** Add the Azure DevOps Git repository as a remote using the following command:
  ``` bash
 git remote add origin https://dev.azure.com/<your_organization_name>/<your_project_name>/_git/<your_repository_name>
   ```
   * The URL also can be taken from the project's web portal in Azure DevOps.

-**3.4.** Push the migrated history to Azure DevOps Git Repository using the following command:
+**4.4.** Push the migrated history to Azure DevOps Git Repository using the following command:
  ``` bash
   git push --all origin
   ```
   * The ```--all``` flag ensures that all local branches are pushed to the remote repository.
   * In this sub-step, ensure you are able to authenticate via the CLI in order to ```push``` to the remote repository.

-### :four: Pipelines Migration
+### :five: Pipelines Migration
 ![usedToolBadge](https://img.shields.io/badge/Tool-CodeWizard%20Script-blue?style=for-the-badge&labelColor=orange)

 :warning: **Prior to the execution of the ```tfvc_to_git_classic_pipelines.py``` or ```tfvc_to_tfvc_classic_pipelines.py``` script, make sure all the relevant service connections (per project) are reconfigured in the target organization.**